mdda/mdda.github.io/_posts/AI/2014-09-13-paper-deep-nets.md

 paper tried hard to optimise the number of weights that the single layer model used, and are reporting the best outcome they found.

-One of the key wins was showing that the 'O(H*D)' model could be 'O(k*(H+D))' factorizable, with a 'bottleneck linear layer' of size 'k'.
+One of the key wins was showing that the `O(H*D)` model could be `O(k*(H+D))` factorizable, with a 'bottleneck linear layer' of size `k`.
 This factorization had little cost in terms of fit (maybe a benefit in terms of generalization) and a definite win in terms of fit per parameter.

-_Isn't a bottleneck linear layer a bit like a convolution?_

 ### Simple model : Learning from pre-output stage

-The intermediate layer that the shallow network is trained on is pre-processed : log(p) is used rather than just 'p'.
+The intermediate layer that the shallow network is trained on is pre-processed :
+`log(p)` is used rather than just `p`.
 This is another interesting optimisation that is probably the result of experimentation (with an attractive post-hoc explanation).

 ### Idea : Deep Nets embed an implicit human model of data

-Deep-convolutional networks implicitly embed a human-crafted regularisation on the form of the model that is difficult to capture with the same # of parameters in a single layer - but, when enhanced with more data, the model becomes well-specified enough to be learnable, for the given 'parameter budget'.
+Deep-convolutional networks implicitly embed a human-crafted regularisation on the form of the model that is difficult to capture with the same number of parameters in a single layer - but, when enhanced with more data, the model becomes well-specified enough to be learnable, for the given 'parameter budget'.

 Can't the larger model (which learns from the training set well) simply be used to generate more learning cases for the simple model?

 ### Also interesting

+The feature generation aspect of deep learning is also interesting.
+A deeper network may be able to identify 'hidden features' because its hieirarchical structure more directly maps to the nature of the problem space.
+But, once fitted, the key take-aways can be distilled out for a simpler network to learn.
+Interesting to think of short-term learning vs long-term memory here too.

 Drop-out was 'critical' for deep net learning.
-Not used for shallow net.
+Drop-out was not used for the shallow net.